jakefrn/hcz-jekyll-blog/_posts/2017-10-01-product-fitness-meetup.md

 ---
 ## productFitn(ness) - a meetup group

-_...for people who produce or use apps and tech for personal fitness and health._
+_...for people who produce or use apps and tech for personal fitness, health, and well-being._

 [meetup.com/product-fitness](https://www.meetup.com/product-fitness)